 This example highlights the need for interoperability and a user experience of virtual and digital tools which supports effective and productive output.
 If systems are disconnected, there will be a considerable amount of lost time and opportunity for people to connect and collaborate virtually.
 Creating the right user experience for employees is intrinsic to building a productive learning culture, the technology must be connected and intuitive, as easy to use as we have become accustomed to in other areas of life.

 And, as capable as the technology must be, we must also bear in mind the need to excite and engage users.
-It is not a simple case of ‘if we build it, they will come’, employees must be guided towards the digital tools with a clear understanding of how this will benefit both the organisation and the individual.
-To maximise the impact of combining learning and communications, organisations must prioritise employees, considering their learning needs holistically, moving from the what to the when, how and why.
+It is not a simple case of ‘if we build it, they will come’, employees must be guided towards the digital tools with a clear understanding of how this will benefit both the organization and the individual.
+To maximize the impact of combining learning and communications, organizations must prioritize employees, considering their learning needs holistically, moving from the what to the when, how and why.